cameraui/docs/detection/ai-backends.md

 In a backend's plugin settings you choose a **model** for each task (object, face, license plate, CLIP).
 Larger models are more accurate but heavier. camera.ui downloads the models it needs automatically.

 Confidence is not set here.
-Object, face and plate detection follow the values in the camera's [detection settings](/cameras/settings), so one camera can be stricter than another, and a change takes effect right away.[^mlconf]
+Object, face and plate detection follow the values in the camera's [detection settings](/cameras/settings), so one camera can be stricter than another, and a change takes effect right away.

-[^mlconf]: Needs a current AI backend plugin.
-On an older one the plugin keeps using its own threshold.

 Which object types a camera reports is set in its [object zones](/cameras/zones-and-masks#object-zones).
 Motion and audio are not affected.